EBPaz/School_District_Analysis/README.md

 Liang, (lyam) on Slack, the Learning Assistant, helped me re-configure my code to be able to do math to get the budget per student.
 I was stuck with using the groupby function without any aggregation function on the end.
 He helped me develop the .max()["budget"] portion of my code.

-Monali, monalipatel19 on Slack, the Learning Assistant, helped me configure my .astype changes for
+Monali, monalipatel19 on Slack, the Learning Assistant, helped me go back and re-calculate my School Types code to find the types per school. originally, I had just counted them as in an array and when I got to making my dataframe, that obviously wouldn't work.
+She helped me switch from just a school type count to --school_type = school_data.set_index(["school_name"])["type"] --